James McBride (writer): Books and screenplays

-McBride is well known for his 1995 memoir, the bestselling book The Color of Water, which describes his life growing up in a large, poor American-African family led by his white Jewish mother.
+McBride is well known for his 1995 memoir, the bestselling book The Color of Water, which describes his life growing up in a large, poor American-African family led by an ethnically Jewish mother.
 She was strict and the daughter of an Orthodox rabbi.
 During her first marriage, to Rev. Andrew McBride, she converted to Christianity and became a devout Christian.
-The memoir, which won an Anisfield-Wolf Book Award, spent over two years on The New York Times bestseller list, and has become an American classic.
+The memoir, which won an Anisfield-Wolf Book Award, spent more than two years on The New York Times bestseller list, and has become an American classic.
 It is read in high schools and universities across America, has been translated into 16 languages, and sold more than 2.1 million copies.

 In 2002, McBride published a novel, Miracle at St. Anna, drawing on the history of the overwhelmingly African-American 92nd Infantry Division in the Italian campaign from mid-1944 to April 1945.
 The book was adapted into the 2008 movie Miracle at St. Anna, directed by Spike Lee.

 In 2005, McBride published the first volume The Process, a CD-based documentary about life as lived by low-profile jazz musicians.

 His 2008 novel Song Yet Sung is about an enslaved woman who has dreams about the future, and a wide array of freed black people, enslaved people, and whites whose lives come together in the odyssey surrounding the last weeks of this woman's life.
 Harriet Tubman served as an inspiration for the book, which gives a fictional depiction of a code of communication that enslaved people used to help runaways attain freedom.
 The book, based on real events that occurred on Maryland's Eastern Shore, also featured notorious criminal Patty Cannon as a villain.